KenBuckley/imdb/README.md

 python -m imdb.main

-specifically the following files were used to create the database

-obtaining the data to build the database:
-1.title.basics.tsv.gz
-2.title.ratings.tsv.gz

 Edge cases in table title.basics.tsv: multiole titles: tt0000049	short	Boxing Match; or, Glove Contest	Boxing Match; or, Glove Contest	0	1896	\N	\N	Short,Sport